 Gibiru’s tagline itself says “ anonymous uncensored search engines ”.
 So what they’re basically offering is anonymity, which means they do not track your data and activities similar to DuckDuckGo.

-Apart from its public disclaimer, it can also be paired up with a free plugin which helps increase your security and anonymity by letting you :
+Apart from its public disclaimer, it can also be paired up with a free plugin that helps increase your security and anonymity by letting you :